 Meltdown-Spectre amplifies name for new hardware-software contract

 The Meltdown and Spectre hardware vulnerabilities have highlighted greater than just the absolute sh*t display of an embargo manner that has led, amongst different things, to questions from the US Congress.
-There’s deeper trouble, one that goes again extra than two decades.
+There’s deeper trouble, which goes on again for over two decades.

 Both Meltdown and Spectre are “timing-channel assaults.”
-They subvert a computer’s security mechanisms via analyzing the time taken to perform various operations.
+They subvert a computer’s security mechanisms by analyzing the time it takes to perform various operations.

-Intel’s statement of January 3 defined these hardware flaws as “strategies that, when used for malicious functions, have the capacity to improperly gather sensitive data from computing devices which can be working as designed.”
+Intel’s statement of January 3 defined these hardware flaws as “strategies that, when used for malicious functions, can improperly gather sensitive data from computing devices which can be working as designed.”

 Gernot Heiser describes them some other way.